 Knowledge & Learning

-Increasing Knowledge of STEM Careers
+Increasing Knowledge of STEAM Careers

-Preparing for a STEM Future
+Preparing for a STEAM Future

-Building Interest in STEM Learning
+Building Interest in STEAM Learning

-Seeing Themselves in STEM
+Seeing Themselves in STEAM

-Building STEM Career Interest
+Building STEAM Career Interest

-Based on Data from EVERFI Teacher Surveys conducted during the 2020-2021 school year.
+Based on Data from EverFi Teacher Surveys conducted during the 2020-2021 school year.

 “This course applies to kids with varying levels of abilities and it helps simulate real life scenarios that show the skills required.”